LukeShortCloud/rootpages/src/virtualization/cpu_emulation.rst

 Dynamic recompliation (dynarec), a just-in-time (JIT) compiler, provides a large speed advantage.
 There is a common backend but some architectures have more optimizations than others.
 Here are the top optimized platforms:

+-  Box64

    1. Arm
    2. RISC-V
    3. LoongArch

+-  Box86

+  1. Arm

-These platforms do not have dynarec support:
+These platforms do not have dynarec support yet:

+-  Box64 and Box86

    -  x86
    -  PowerPC

 Box64 and Box86 will attempt to load libraries in the following order: